-Any student absent (i.e., not present) from the test administration must make up the test.
+Any student absent from school for the test administration must make up the test.
 The ninety-five percent participation rule requirements remain in effect, and it is the expectation that all students be tested.
 There is no allowable appeal for exclusion from participation.
-The PSU test coordinator will specify how makeup tests will be handled at the school and will schedule dates and times for completing the makeup tests in each school.
-There is no makeup testing for field tests or special studies.
+The PSU or school test coordinator will specify how makeup tests will be handled at the school and will schedule dates and times for completing the makeup tests in each school.
+There is no makeup testing for special studies.